PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 --------------
 Users submit tasks to JEDI through the PanDA server, JEDI generates jobs on behalf of users and pass them to the PanDA server, and the PanDA server centrally pools the jobs.
-There are two modes for the PanDA server to dispatch jobs to compute resources, the pull and push modes.
+There are two modes for the PanDA server to dispatch jobs to computing resources, the pull and push modes.
 In the pull mode,
-pilots are provisioned first on compute resources, and they fetch jobs once CPUs become available.
+pilots are provisioned first on computing resources, and they fetch jobs once CPUs become available.
 It is possible to trigger the pilot provisioning well before generating jobs.
-Thus jobs can start processing as soon as they are generated, even if there is long latency for provisioning in the compute resource.
+Thus jobs can start processing as soon as they are generated, even if there is long latency for provisioning in the computing resource.
 Another advantage is the capability to postpone the decision making to bind jobs with CPUs until the last minute, which allows fine-grained job scheduling with various job attributes, e.g. increasing the chance for new jobs in a higher priority share to jump over old jobs in a lower priority share.

-On the other hand, pilots are provisioned together with jobs on compute resources in the push mode.
+On the other hand, pilots are provisioned together with jobs on computing resources in the push mode.
-Job scheduling merely relies on the scheduling mechanisms in the compute resources.
+Job scheduling merely relies on the scheduling mechanisms in the computing resources.
 The pilot specifies requirements for each job.
 The mechanisms dynamically configure a worker with CPUs, memory size, execution time limit, and so on, which is typically more optimal for special resources like HPCs and GPU clusters.